Precision rectifier: Peak detector

 With a little modification, the basic precision rectifier can be used for detecting signal level peaks.
 In the following circuit, a capacitor retains the peak voltage level of the signal, and a switch is used for resetting the detected level.

 When the input Vin exceeds Vc (voltage across capacitor), the diode is forward-biased and the circuit becomes a voltage follower.
 Consequently, the output voltage Vo follows Vin as long as Vin exceeds Vc.
-When Vin drops below Vc, the diode becomes reverse-biased and the capacitor holds the charge until the input voltage again attains a value greater than Vc.
+When Vin drops below Vc, the diode becomes reverse-biased and the capacitor holds the charge until Vin again attains a value greater than Vc.